 Digital Currency Investment Process

-Preferred Trust Company works with Genesis Global Trading Inc. Genesis is one of the few exchange platforms that is licensed and regulated by the U.S. federal government.
+Preferred Trust works with Coinbase as an exchange platform.
+Coinbase is one of the few exchange platforms that is licensed and regulated by the U.S. federal government.

 1. Client completes the Digital Currency Investment Purchase Authorization and Direction form.